Editor's PickExclusive Interview With Matt Davey, COO Of 1Password

 1. Question: What major role has IT played in the revolution of remote working?

 Matt Davey: IT has led the charge to remote work, which frankly wouldn’t exist without IT.
-From replicating in-person conversations with Zoom to enabling rapid written communications with Slack to adding security protections accessible via the cloud, this wholesale transition to work from home wouldn’t have been possible even just a few years ago without strong IT personnel and technologies.
+From replicating in-person conversations with Zoom to enabling rapid written communications with Slack, and adding security protections accessible via the cloud, this wholesale transition to working from home wouldn’t have been possible even just a few years ago without strong IT personnel and technologies.

 CHECK OUT: Full 1Password Review – Reliable Password Manager